-Bristol based founder of Botanical Inks, Artist/Designer Babs Behan uses natural pigments & materials to make biologically nutritious designs as part of an eco-centric creative process.
+Bristol based Botanical Inks natural dye studio, founded by Babs Behan, uses natural pigments & materials to make biologically nutritious designs as part of an eco-centric creative process.

-Botanical Inks prioritise using local heritage plant dyes and materials to create colourfast textiles without the use of toxic synthetic chemicals or heavy metals.
+Botanical Inks prioritise using local organic heritage plant dyes and materials to create colourfast textiles without the use of toxic synthetic chemicals or heavy metals.

 Babs Behan is responsible for producing the Bristol Cloth project.

 Botanical Inks create naturally-dyed yarns, to complement the beautiful un-dyed fleece colours supplied by Fernhill Fleece.

 Bristol Weaving Mill: Franki Brewer and Juliet Bailey